smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Touch Input/index.md

 func touchManager(_ manager: SDLTouchManager, pinchDidEndIn view: UIView?, atCenter point: CGPoint) func touchManager(_ manager: SDLTouchManager, pinchCanceledAtCenter point: CGPoint)
 ```
-!@

-@![android]
-`// TODO - Add any more documentation to the description if needed and a code example`
-!@

-@![iOS]
 !!! note
 Points that are provided via these callbacks are in the head unit's coordinate space.
 This is likely to correspond to your own streaming coordinate space.
 You can retrieve the head unit dimensions from `SDLStreamingMediaManager.screenSize`.
 !!!
-!@

-@![android]
-`// TODO - See index.md.
-Make sure the IMPORTANT block is necessary for android and if so add inLine tags for android specific notes`
-!@

 ### Implementing onTouchEvent Yourself

-If apps want to have access to the raw touch data, the @![iOS]`SDLDidReceiveTouchEventNotification`!@ @![android]`TODO Add proper detail here for the event listener`!@ notification can be evaluated.
+If apps want to have access to the raw touch data, the `SDLDidReceiveTouchEventNotification` notification can be evaluated.
 This callback will be fired for every touch of the user and contains the following data:

 ##### Type
 Touch Type   | What does this mean?